Siege of Damascus 1148 • High Middle Ages

 Consequences

 The failure discredited the Second Crusade: Louis VII and Conrad III left without glory, the Latin princes lost the confidence of the Muslim allies and Damascus joined the Zengid camp.
 The unification of Syria under Nur ad-Din then Saladin became possible, preparing for the catastrophe of Hattin in 1187.
 In the West, enthusiasm for new crusades diminished.
+Failure that hastens the end of the Second Crusade (English Wikipedia).

 Location